-Brer Rabbit and the Day of Learning is an original story by Malcom Henty.
+Brer Rabbit and the Day of Learning is an original story by Malcolm Henty.
 The animals in the Wildwood don’t go to school like most children.
 Instead, once a year the very wise Owl calls them together in the clearing for The Day of Learning.
 While there they learn about the ways of the world and of any new political and environmental issues that may affect them.
 All the animals look forward to gaining new knowledge, all that is except for Brer Rabbit.
 He declares that “School is for Fools” and prefers to sleep instead.
-The animals decide to each him a lesson that he will not forget.
+The animals decide to teach him a lesson that he will not forget.

 Malcolm Henty is retired and living in East Devon in the United Kingdom.
 His theatre experience comes from writing and directing plays and pantomimes for the local children’s theatre group of which he is chairman.
 He also has the great fortune of working alongside his granddaughter Beth who is a primary school teacher.
 In addition to staging productions, the group also runs a very successful Drama Club for which he has written various plays.
-Happiness Stan and A Man for All Seasons, are about a raggedy old scarecrow, and are both available on Drama Notebook.
-Hairgel and Hairgel 2 (Karma Chameleon) are full length musicals.
+Happiness Stan and A Man for All Seasons, are about a raggedy old scarecrow and are both available on Drama Notebook.
+Hairgel and Hairgel 2 (Karma Chameleon) are full-length musicals.
 Hitler’s Ear is a play based on a true story of a boy who was evacuated three times in WW2, and All Hell at Allhallows is a murder mystery.
 Malcom is also the co-author along with Kent playwright Paul Sherman, of a new play based on Cornish folklore which is awaiting its premiere.

 More Brer Rabbit plays: